Book your next COVID-19 Vaccination at WholeLife Pharmacy & Healthfoods

 Can I get a COVID-19 booster dose at the same time as the flu vaccination?

-Yes, you can now be given the flu vaccination and a COVID-19 booster vaccination on the same day.
+Yes, you can now be given the flu vaccination and a COVID-19 vaccination on the same day.
 Speak with your pharmacist if this is right for you or if you have any questions about getting both vaccines at once.

 Who can get vaccinated against COVID-19?